anthonybudd/WP_Model/readme.md

     ];

     public function saving(){
-        echo "The save method has been called, but nothing has been written to the database yet."
+        echo "The save method has been called, but nothing has been written to the database yet.";
     }

     public function saved(){
-        echo "The save method has completed and the post and it's meta data have been updated in the database."
+        echo "The save method has completed and the post and it's meta data have been updated in the database.";
     }
 }
 ```